 1. How much time can you commit to practicing your guitar each day?

 Pick a reasonable amount of time you can practice, even on your busiest days.
 Maybe that's just 10 minutes, maybe it's 2 hours.
 Be realistic.
-This is the amount of time that you will practice even when you come home feeling tired, and there's a new TV show you want to watch with your girlfriend/boyfriend/cat.
+This is the amount of time that you will practice even when you come home feeling tired, and there's a new TV show you want to watch.